kohnakagawa/PracticalPCode/README.md

 ### [ModifyDecompileResultFromApiHash.java](./ghidra_scripts/ModifyDecompileResultFromApiHash.java)

-The second example is similar to the first example, but API is resolved dynamically through API hash values, not API names.
+The second example is similar to the first example, but APIs are resolved dynamically through API hash values, not API names.
 This technique is used by malware (e.g., [EMOTET](https://www.netscout.com/blog/asert/emotet-whats-changed)) to obfuscate the APIs to use.
 Here is a code snippet of [sample code](https://github.com/kohnakagawa/PracticalPCode/blob/main/SampleCode/ResolveByAPIHash/Main.c#L196-L217) to illustrate this.

 ```c
 #define USER32_DLL_HASH 0x1031956f